 Choosing the right kibble is exceptionally important for Great Danes.
 Check your labels.
 Avoid foods that are from companies who do not employ a board-certified Veterinary Nutritionist to formulate their foods!

 We do not recommend:

-2. Kibbles that are grain free, which can increase the risk of heart problems in Great Danes
+1. Kibbles that are grain free, which can increase the risk of heart problems in Great Danes

-3. Kibbles that require the dog to eat a lot to obtain enough calories.
+2. Kibbles that require the dog to eat a lot to obtain enough calories.
 For a 125lb dog, we like to see feeding ratios of 4-5 cups/day.

 We do recommend:

-3. Probiotics and fish oil
+4. Probiotics and fish oil

 If your Great Dane is struggling with gas, burping, puking, allergies and/or soft stools and diarrhea, you need to look at parasites, medical reasons, and the food.

-We do not recommend low quality kibbles.
-Choose a professionally formulated raw diet or a kibble that was formulated by a board certified veterinary nutritionist.
+We do not recommend low-quality kibbles.
+Choose a professionally formulated raw diet or a kibble that was formulated by a board-certified veterinary nutritionist.

 There is some interesting data regarding a notable increase of bloat events in places where kibble diets are more common, which could indicate an additional link between kibble and bloat.
 More studies are needed.